Artificial Intelligence: Right Whale Photo Identification

 Publications and Reports

-Khan C, Holmberg J, Hamilton P, Pettis H, Blount D, Parham J, Mucha M, Charlton C, Rowntree V, Vermeulen E, Rayment W, Dawson S, Johnston D, Groch K. 2020.
-From competition to collaboration: Automated identification of right whales.
-International Whaling Commission.
-Scientific Committee Meeting Papers.
-SC/68B/PH/03.
-6 p.
+- Khan C, Holmberg J, Hamilton P, Pettis H, Blount D, Parham J, Mucha M, Charlton C, Rowntree V, Vermeulen E, Rayment W, Dawson S, Johnston D, Groch K. 2020.
+From Competition to Collaboration: Automated Identification of Right Whales.
+Report to the International Whaling Commission, 2020.

-Blount D , Minton G, Khan C, Levenson J, Delau V, Gero S, Parham J, Holmberg J. 2020.
+- Blount D , Minton G, Khan C, Levenson J, Parham J, Holmberg J. 2020.
 Flukebook – Continuing growth and technical advancement for cetacean photo identification and data archiving, including automated fin, fluke, and body matching.
-International Whaling Commission.
-Scientific Committee Meeting Papers.
-SC/68B/PH/06.
-13 p.
+Report to the International Whaling Commission, 2020.

 2020 Gears of Government Award through the Executive Office of the President.
 This Government-wide program is centered on recognizing outstanding contributions toward mission results, customer service, and accountable stewardship.